cypress-io/cypress-example-recipes/examples/blogs__app-decorator/README.md

 ![Test](images/app-decorator.png)

 Note: class decorators are an experimental JavaScript feature.
-In this recipe they are transpiled using Babel plugins in [.babelrc](.babelrc) file.
+In this recipe they are transpiled using Babel plugins in the [.babelrc](.babelrc) file.